 In an email response from North Dakota on November 14th, 2019 to PaycheckCity’s research team, North Dakota has indicated that they will adopt the new IRS inputs in 2020.
-Similar to Colorado, North Dakota does not yet have their calculations.
-North Dakota will likely release their new withholding guide in December 2019.

 For more information on North Dakota taxes, visit the North Dakota Office of State Tax Commissioner website here.

 New Mexico has stated to PaycheckCity’s tax research team as of November 14, 2019, that they will continue using federal Form W-4 for withholding and will not be creating their own state-specific W-4 for 2020.